The Mario Lanza Educational Foundation

 The MARIO LANZA EDUCATIONAL FOUNDATION was established in 1976 to advance the musical education of singers by awards and scholarships, and at the same time to perpetuate the memory of MARIO LANZA.

 In addition, monetary awards are awarded to deserving applicants during the year who live in the UK and are studying singing full-time at a college or conservatoire.
-If you feel you would like to be considered for a grant, please email any details about yourself, name and address, which will be forwarded to the Secretary of the Educational Foundation for an application form
+If you feel you would like to be considered for a grant, please forward by post to the Vocal Consultant at the address below, with contact details, along with a recording, either a CD or tape to:

 For more details on how to become a Friend of the Foundation, or to send a donation, please Email for details.